How to Warm Tortillas

 While the stovetop and grilled versions are the best ways to warm tortillas, you can also use the microwave or oven.

-• Microwave: This isn’t my favorite method because it doesn’t amplify the flavor of the tortillas but merely warms them.
+- Microwave: This isn’t my favorite method because it doesn’t amplify the flavor of the tortillas but merely warms them.
 But it’s fast and efficient.
 Place a short stack of tortillas on a microwave-safe plate.
-Wet a paper towel with a little water and place the damp paper towel over the top of your tortillas.
+Wet a paper towel with a little water and place the damp paper towel over the top of your tortillas (you can also use a damp dish towel).
 Then, pop them into the microwave for about 45 seconds.
 This will keep them from drying in the microwave.

-• Oven: Preheat your oven to around 350 degrees.
-Wrap a stack of tortillas in foil and place them in the oven for about 10 minutes.
-You won’t get those pleasant brown spots you get when you toast them, but you will have a warm tortilla!
+- Oven: Preheat your oven to around 350 degrees.
+Wrap a stack of tortillas in aluminum foil and place them in the oven for about 10 minutes.
+You won’t get those pleasant brown spots as when you toast them, but you will have a warm tortilla!

 FAQs

-You don’t need to warm up tortillas to make a quesadilla, but it does make the quesadilla better.
-Here’s why: If you warm up the side of the tortilla that touches the cheese before putting cheese in, then your cheese will start melting faster, and you’ll never get stuck with a quesadilla that’s burnt on the outside with hard cheese in the middle.
+You don’t need to heat up your tortillas to make a quesadilla, but it does make the quesadilla better.
+Here’s why: If you warm up the side of the tortilla that touches the cheese before putting cheese in, then your cheese will start melting faster and more evenly.
+So you’ll never get stuck with a quesadilla that’s burnt on the outside with hard cheese in the middle.
 Your tortilla will also have the best flavor if you warm it on both sides.

-You can leave your warmed tortillas folded in a napkin to keep them warm while they wait to be served.
-There are also specially designed serving dishes for keeping tortillas warm with lids.
+You can leave your warmed tortillas folded in a cloth napkin or clean dishtowel to keep them warm.
+You might want to place the wrapped tortillas in a basket to serve.
+There are also specially designed round serving dishes with slides for keeping tortillas warm.
 If you find yourself serving warm tortillas often, it’s a good purchase!

 Warm Tortilla Dishes